soerlemans/crowlang/README.md

   - [] Implementation

 ## Version 0.4.0
+To reach this version the following must be implemented:

 - [] Code generation
   - [] LLVM
   - [] Tree walk interpreter

 ## Version 0.5.0
+To reach this version the following must be implemented:

  - [] Benchmarking
    - [] Callgrind
  - [] Peephole optimization

 ### Version 1.0.0
+To reach this version the following must be implemented:

 - [] Builtin functions/Standard library